szeryk/c_project_template/README.md

-# Example C development environment setup
+# Example C project structure with CMake and clangd LSP
-This is an example of how to set up a C development environment using CMake and clangd LSP.
+This is an example of how to set up a C project using CMake and clangd LSP.

 # How to use
 This example uses CMakePresets to configure the build system.
 With them, you can: